Message from David Gilbert

-Travel and tourism helps Cleveland grow, infusing money into the economy and contributing to perceptions of the city as a place to live and work.
+Travel and tourism helps Cleveland grow, infusing money into the economy and positively contributing to perceptions of the city as a place to live and work.